quantumghent/TensorTutorials/lectures/3-MatrixProductStates/MatrixProductStates.md

 ```{math}
 \ket{\psi} = \bigotimes_i=1^{N}\sum_{j=0}^{D-1}\ket{jj}.
 ```
-Next we construct a map $f:\mathbb{C}^D\otimes\mathbb{C}^D\xrightarrow \mathbb{C}^d$ acting on a local site.
+Next we construct a map $f$:$\mathbb{C}^D\otimes\mathbb{C}^D\xrightarrow\mathbb{C}^d$ acting on a local site.
 This map projects the $D^2$-dimensional "virtual" Hilbert space onto a "physical" $d$-dimensional Hilbert space.
 Acting with $f$ on each site gives a $d$-dimensional quantum chain with entanglement shared between neighbouring sites.
 Since the state is fully determined by the map $f$, which can be represented as a $D$ by $d$ by $D$ three leg tensor it is clear that this construction indeed gives rise to a MPS.
 One advantage of this construction is that it allows for easy generalization to higher dimensions.

 # Entanglement of Matrix product states
 One important question is which states can be represented by an MPS and what are their properties.
 To answer this question we will look at the entanglement structure of a MPS.
 Consider a MPS with a fixed bond dimension $D$.
 We can choose any bond of the MPS to make a bipartition of the MPS, where all sites to the left of the bond are in one partition and all sites to the right of the partition are in the other partition.
 One can now calculate the entanglement entropy $S$ between these two partitions.
 To calculate this we will use the SVD decomposition.
 If we perform an SVD along the bond, then the singular values will completely determine the entanglement structure between the two partitions.
 The entanglement entropy is then given by